Tap to Call: 205.328.9200

 People exposed to high PFAS levels are twice as likely to develop non-Hodgkin's lymphoma

 Nevertheless, lymphoma, regardless of the type, is responsible for only 4% of cancer cases throughout the country.
 There are over 30 subtypes of non-Hodgkin’s lymphoma.
-It is crucial to timely recognize the symptoms of non-Hodgkin’s lymphoma, as this will lead to you receiving the treatment you need as early as possible, which will increase your life expectancy and improve your prognosis.
+It is crucial to recognize the symptoms of non-Hodgkin’s lymphoma early, as this will lead to you receiving the treatment you need as soon as possible, which will increase your life expectancy and improve your prognosis.
 The following are the most common symptoms of this cancer:

 • swollen lymph nodes in your neck, armpits, or groin